Shoulder to Shoulder

 But right now, more than 1 in 10 NHS diagnostic posts are unfilled and thousands more NHS staff will be needed in the future.
 With more people being diagnosed, demand for staff who deliver treatment is going to increase.
 We need a NHS workforce which is ready and resourced to face this future.

 It’s up to all of us to stand shoulder to shoulder with the NHS and ask for more staff to deliver the life-saving cancer tests and treatments people need.
+Get campaign actions and updates delivered straight to your inbox by signing up to be a Cancer Research UK e-campaigner today.

 More people than ever are surviving their cancer, thanks to the fantastic work of NHS staff turning research breakthroughs into life-saving tests and treatments for patients.